 Expenses and Deductions Folder

-Even the most methodical among us has found papers that aren’t in their proper home.
-Do not expect your accountant to do your organizing for you.
+If you’re not already organized when tax season rolls around — and even the most methodical among us has found papers that aren’t in their proper home — then do not expect your accountant to do your organizing for you.
 Make sure you come to your meeting with your information as well organized as you can get it.

 Know What Tax Issues May Affect You